 Many of the common power supply sequencing methods can be implemented using the SS/TR, EN and PWRGD pins.
 The sequential method can be implemented using an open drain output of a power on reset pin of another device.
-The sequential method is illustrated in Figure 32 using two TPS54140A devices.
-The power good is coupled to the EN pin on the TPS54140A which will enable the second power supply once the primary supply reaches regulation.
-If needed, a 1nF ceramic capacitor on the EN pin of the second power supply will provide a 1ms start up delay.
+The sequential method is illustrated in Figure 32 using two TPS54160A devices.
+The power good is coupled to the EN pin on the TPS54160A which enables the second power supply once the primary supply reaches regulation.
+If needed, a 1nF ceramic capacitor on the EN pin of the second power supply provides a 1-ms start-up delay.
 Figure 33 shows the results of Figure 32.